 A little while later I got a call from him telling me that he was planning a shoot with some actual models and wondered if I’d come along with him to give him some guidance on the day and help him get the shots he needed.
 So we set off to various locations around Peterborough, including Sue Ryder’s Thorpe Hall who had kindly let us shoot there on the day.

 What I was super impressed with was that he’d retained the knowledge I had taught him so well.
 He was shooting in manual mode and with just a little guidance adjusting the settings for different lighting conditions and a gentle nudge in the right direction with composing the shots, he got some photos that I’d have been proud of myself!

-I’ll only post one as he’s still yet to launch his business and I don’t want to use the images before him.
-But to go from that shot of a mannequin head sitting on a chair (which we now both cringe at) to this after just a day’s training, well I for one am super impressed!
+To go from that shot of a mannequin head sitting on a chair (which we now both cringe at) to this after just a day’s training, well I for one am super impressed.
+Well done Husain!